SalvadorTyler/osticket-prereqs/README.md

   Just a few loose ends to clean up so now we will navigate to C:\inetpub\wwwwroot\osticket and delete setup.
 Then go to include\ost-config.php and reset the permissions to read  and read and execute only.

   Congrats you've finished the installation process of osTicket.
+Now you can move on to osTicket: Post-Installation Configuration.